-The territory of Vietnam, occupying more than a thousand miles of coastline and the fertile Red River Valley, has been coveted through the ages by its neighboring countries.
-Several times over past millennia, China has conquered the region, and been repeatedly driven out by the will and tenacity of the Vietnamese people.
+With neighboring countries coveting its territory, Vietnam occupies more than a thousand miles of coastline together with the fertile Red River Valley.
+Through the ages, and several times over past millennia, China has conquered the region, and repeatedly has been driven out by the will and tenacity of the Vietnamese people.
 France and Cambodia have also briefly held Vietnam.

 The city of Hué, half-way down Vietnam’s coast, contains many architectural treasures: The Citadel, a huge complex modeled after China’s Forbidden City; and many imperial tombs, such as the one built for Ming Manh in 1843, in which elaborate bridges connect each of the ceremonial halls to a manicured garden.

 Neighboring Cambodia contains the wondrous ruins at Angkor Wat.
-Built in the 7th and 11th centuries, these terraced temples are wonderfully ornamented with bas relief carvings which are amazingly well-preserved.
-Other archeological sites of interest include: Ta Phrom, Bantreay Srei, and Bayon.
-Bayon contains bas-reliefs depicting over 10,000 figures in scenes from all walks of life.
-In Ta Phrom, trees grow among the ruins, creating a panorama of man’s art amidst nature’s implacable force.
+Built in the 7th and 11th centuries, these terraced temples are wonderfully ornamented with bas-relief carvings, which are amazingly well preserved.
+Other archeological sites of interest include: the forested region of Bayon, the Elephant Terraces and the spectacular ruins at Ta Prohm.
+Bayon, for one, contains bas-reliefs depicting over 10,000 figures in scenes from all walks of life.
+In Ta Prohm, trees grow among the ruins, creating a panorama of man’s art amidst nature’s implacable force.

 North of Cambodia is Laos, one of the few remaining places in travel where an air of innocence pervades the populace, where a traveler encounters a variety of hill tribe villagers who reach town to barter for supplies and a place where monks and Buddhism is revered in each and every community.